gebruno/icwmp/docs/guide/annex_f.md

 The Lan-Device Identity tuple (OUI, ProductClass, SerialNumber) is present in 'db' (Same source used for Device.DeviceInfo. object).

 The `/etc/init.d/icwmp` script reads the default wan interface from UCI option `cwmp.cpe.default_wan_interface` and configures the device identity in `network` UCI to publish its own identity to upstream network (DHCP server) using DHCP option 125 for the corresponding wan interface.

+!!! note

-> Note: If UCI option `cwmp.cpe.default_wan_interface` is not defined then it assumes the default interface as `wan`.
+    If UCI option `cwmp.cpe.default_wan_interface` is not defined then it assumes the default interface as `wan`.

 ### Identification of Gateway Device in WAN network
 If lan-device(CPE) receives DHCP option 125 in DHCP offer from upstream network it exposes the same in its UBUS method (e.g. ifstatus wan).